noironetworks/deployment-support/README.rst

 ## db_check.sh

-This script exists to address an issue that has been seen with AIM database migrations.
+The db_check.sh script checks to see if there are any issues with AIM database migrations.
 It queries the current head in the AIM alembic migrations table, and checks that against the expected head, which is defined in the installed AIM